Depth-Oriented Psychotherapy for People Under Sustained Pressure

 4. Long-Term Integration

-The aim of the work is not short-term activation, but sustained restructuring of patterns that maintain strain.
+The aim of the work is sustained restructuring of the patterns that maintain strain, not short-term relief.
 Over time, responsibility can be carried with greater steadiness and less internal friction.

 As patterns become clearer and more flexible, individuals are better able to regulate attention, disengage from unhelpful loops and respond to pressure deliberately rather than reactively.